 Grant has 14 years’ experience working with Goldman Sachs in both the Cayman Islands and in London where he was employed as a consultant in the Product Accounting & Risk Analysis group from 1995 to 1997.
 Grant relocated to the Goldman Cayman office in 1997.

-Before joining Goldman Sachs in 1995, Grant worked for Carr & Stanton Chartered Accountants - an independent accounting firm in New Zealand providing tax, financial accounting and business advice for small to medium sized clients.
-Grant is a member of the New Zealand Institute of Chartered Accountants.
+Before joining Goldman Sachs in 1995, Grant worked for PKF Carr & Stanton Chartered Accountants - an independent accounting firm in New Zealand providing tax, financial accounting and business advice for small to medium sized clients.
+Grant is a member of Chartered Accountants Australia and New Zealand.
 He has a Bachelor of Business Studies in Accounting and also received a Diploma in Finance from Massey University (NZ).